 ADKAR Model: What Is It and How To Use It?

-Breaking out the ADKAR acronym into its five outcomes is simple, but successfully applying this popular change management model requires a deeper understanding of how to achieve each individual outcome.
+While breaking out the ADKAR acronym into its five outcomes is simple, successfully applying this popular change management model requires a deeper understanding of how to achieve each individual outcome.

 The ADKAR Model of Change Management is an outcome-oriented change management method that aims to limit resistance to organizational change.
 Created by Jeffrey Hiatt, the founder of Prosci, the ADKAR Model is the Prosci change management methodology.